 Another type of earthquake we refer to in this study is a Slow Slip Earthquake (SSE).
 SSE’s are fault behaviors that occur slowly enough to make them undetectable without instrumentation.
 They do not shake the ground and cause widespread destruction like regular earthquakes do.
 They occur near the boundaries of large earthquake rupture zones[3].
 There is evidence to suggest that there is a relationship between slow slip earthquakes and more noticeable regular earthquakes[4].

 LANL researchers discovered a way to successfully predict SSE in a laboratory experiment that simulates natural conditions.
-In 2017, this team discovered a way to train a computer to pinpoint and analyze seismic and acoustic signals emitted during the movements along the fault to predict an earthquake.
+In 2017, this team trained a computer to pinpoint and analyze seismic and acoustic signals emitted during the movements along the fault.
 They processed massive amounts of data and identified a particular sound pattern previously thought to be noise that precedes an earthquake.
 The team was able to characterize the time remaining before a laboratory earthquake at all times.[6]

 In the lab, the team imitated a real earthquake using steel blocks interacting with rocky material (fault gouge) to induce slipping that emitted seismic sounds.
 An accelerometer recorded the acoustic emission emanating from the sheared layers.[6]
 For the first time, researchers discovered a pattern that accurately predicted when a quake would occur.
 The team acknowledges that the physical traits of the lab experiment (such as shear stresses and thermal properties) differ from the real world but the application of the analysis to real earthquakes to validate their results is ongoing.
 This method can also be applied outside of seismology to support materials’ failure research in many fields such as aerospace and energy.[6]
-The team’s lab results reveal that the fault does not fail randomly but in a highly predictable manner.
+The team’s lab results reveal that the fault does not fail randomly but in a predictable manner.
 The observations also demonstrate that the fault’s critical stress state, which indicates when it might slip, can be determined using exclusively an equation of state.[6]
-So far seismologists and Earth scientists have relied exclusively on catalogues of historical data to try to characterize the state of faults.
+So far seismologists and Earth scientists have mostly relied on catalogues of historical data to try to characterize the state of faults.
 These catalogues contain a minute fraction of seismic data, and remaining seismic data is discarded during analysis as useless noise.
-The authors discovered that hidden in this noiselike data there are signals emitted by the fault that inform them of the state of the fault much more precisely than catalogues.[6]
+The authors discovered that—in the case of their laboratory faults--hidden in this noiselike data there are signals emitted by the fault that inform them of the state of the fault much more precisely than catalogues.[6]
 “Our work shows that machine learning can be used to extract new meaningful physics from a very well studied system,” said Bertrand Rouet-Leduc, Los Alamos Earth and Environmental Sciences Division scientist and the paper’s lead author.
 “It also shows that seismogenic faults are continuously broadcasting a signal that precisely informs us of their physical state and how close they are to rupture, at least in the laboratory.”

 2.1.
 Experimental setup [1] (was copy pasted from original LANL paper)